Operational Markovianization in Randomized Benchmarking: Subsystem Pauli-twirled noise

 In the case of a Pauli channel, $\Phi^{\mathsf{P}}$, the corresponding \gls{ptm} matrix $R_{\Phi^{\mathsf{P}}}$ is diagonal, with its (real) elements being related to the probabilities $p_i$ in Eq.~\eqref{eq: Pauli channel} by a so-called Walsh-Hadamard transform (see e.g.~\cite{flammia_aces}).

-Remarkably, a Pauli-twirled noise channel has the same average gate-fidelity as the bare noise channel; this can be seen directly in Eq.~\eqref{eq: Markov asf}, as the average gate-fidelity only takes into account the diagonal error rates.
+Remarkably, a Pauli-twirled noise channel has the same average gate-fidelity as the bare noise channel; this can be seen directly in Eq.~\eqref{eq: Markov asf}, i.e., $\mathfrak{F}_\Phi=\mathfrak{F}_{\Phi^\mathsf{P}}$; as the average gate-fidelity only takes into account the diagonal error rates.
+Naturally the same property holds if Pauli-twirling is done only on a subsystem.
 This, in turn, implies that any technique estimating average gate-fidelities will remain reliable under Pauli noise, and not greatly overestimate gate-quality by missing out on all other non-diagonal terms: indeed, the diamond norm for quantum channels with a given fidelity is minimized by Pauli channels~\cite{Sacchi_2005, rbconfidence_2014, Sanders_2015} and can be explicitly computed in such case through the trace-norm of the vector of Pauli error rates~\cite{PhysRevA.85.042311}.
 Pauli-twirling can be operationally implemented through protocols such as Pauli Frame Randomization~\cite{PFR_2005, PauliFR_2021} or Randomized Compiling~\cite{RC_2016, winick2022RC}.

 We can thus now consider our more general open-system scenario where our subsystem $\syst$ is a $n_s$-qubit system, with the limiting case of perfect twirling of some noise channel $\Lambda$ with the Pauli group solely on subsystem $\syst$.
 We refer to this as the $\syst$-Pauli-twirled channel, $\Lambda^\mathsf{P}$, associated to $\Lambda$.
 For simplicity, let us assume $\env$ is also multi-qubit; otherwise Pauli operators should be replaced with a corresponding $\env$ operator basis.
 Let $\hat{\Lambda}=\sum_\nu\lambda_\nu\otimes\lambda_\nu^*$, and expand the Kraus operators $\lambda_\nu$ in the Pauli basis as $\lambda_\nu:=\sum_{\mu,i}\alpha_{\mu,i}^\nu{P}_{\mu}\otimes{P}_i$.
 Define $\sum_\nu\alpha_{\mu,i}^\nu\alpha_{\sigma,j}^{*\nu}:=\chi_{\mu\sigma,ij}$.
 Then we can write~\textsuperscript{\footnote{ Strictly, the ordering in the vectorized (hat $\hat{\mc{X}}$) representation, as we defined it, is $\env\syst\otimes\env\syst$; we are slightly abusing notation for clarity of presentation.}}